claricombo/claricombos/README.md

 My name is Claricombos!

 I'm currently learning Python, HTML and Virtualisation.
-You can get in contact at my website [Thoughtless Tab](https://thoughtlesstab.000webhostapp.com) or by making an issue in this repo.
+You can get in contact, you can go to either of my websites, [Thoughtless Tab](https://thoughtlesstab.000webhostapp.com) or [Thoughtful Tab](https://thoughtfultab.000webhostapp.com) (Thoughtful redirects to Thoughtless) or by making an issue in this repo.
 Fun fact: I ❤️ music.